-which would amount to misconduct if proved, and he or she is acquitted following a criminal trial, any complaint under the Measure alleging exactly the same matters as the criminal charge should not normallycan be proceeded with in disciplinary proceedings if a review of all the evidence in support of the complaint indicates that, notwithstanding the acquittal, there are good prospects of successfully proving the alleged misconduct.
-Although the standard of proof in disciplinary proceedings is easier to satisfy than in criminal courts, a tribunal will, nonetheless, look for persuasive, reliable and cogent evidence before it can be satisfied that a serious act of misconduct has been committed.

-There may, howeveralternatively, be other matters of misconduct arising out of or in connection with the circumstances of the criminal charge, which properly can, and should, be dealt with in disciplinary proceedings.
+163. Where a criminal charge against a priest or deacon alleges facts which would amount to misconduct if proved, and he or she is acquitted following a criminal trial, any complaint under the Measure alleging exactly the same matters as the criminal charge should not normally be proceeded with in disciplinary proceedings.
+There may, however, be other matters of misconduct arising out of or in connection with the circumstances of the criminal charge, which properly can, and should, be dealt with in disciplinary proceedings.

 Example: In a criminal trial for theft of money from the church collection plate, a priest or deacon could admit taking the money, but contend that it was to meet an urgent personal debt and that the money was going to be paid back when he or she was able to do so.
-If the prosecution results in an acquittal, a complaint under the Measure alleging theft by the respondent would not be permitted to proceedmay well not succeed.
-However, a complaint made by a churchwarden that, in breach of trust, the priest or deacon had used the church's money for private purposes, could be dealt withwould succeed under the Measure.
+If the prosecution results in an acquittal, a complaint under the Measure alleging theft by the respondent would not be permitted to proceed.
+However, a complaint made by a churchwarden that, in breach of trust, the priest or deacon had used the church's money for private purposes, could be dealt with under the Measure.